fwilleke80/com_audioarchive/README.md

 FFmpeg is required for waveform and spectral-analysis generation.
 FFprobe is currently diagnosed and available to future media-analysis features.

-The dashboard also displays the installed Audio Archive version and provides actions for resetting all recorded play counts or all recorded download counts.
+The dashboard also displays the installed Audio Archive version, provides actions for resetting all recorded play counts or all recorded download counts, and shows the combined managed-storage size with separate totals for current original clip files, waveform data, and spectral analyses.
+These totals use the recorded sizes of currently referenced files and therefore do not require a filesystem scan; stale or unreferenced files remain part of the manual maintenance checks.

 ### Adding clips